• Home

 What to Pack for Kayaking Horseshoe Bend

-- Light layers (even on the hottest days, wind in the canyon can be chilly!) – bonus if they have built-in sun protection!
-We’re huge fans of the Columbia Sun Trek Hooded Pullover and The North Face Wander Pullover Sun Hoodie
+• Light layers.
+Even on the hottest days, wind in the canyon can be chilly!
+Bonus if they have built-in sun protection!
+We’re huge fans of the Freefly Bamboo Shade Hoodie and The North Face Wander Pullover Sun Hoodie

 WHILE YOU’RE HERE, CHECK OUT SOME MORE PADDLING CONTENT!